calipho-sib/nextprot-viewers/peptide-viewer/README.md

 ##Code modification

-This project used with grunt.
+This project can be used with grunt.
 To be able to see live modification of your new code on the page (localhost:9000) :
 ```
 bower_components/bin/grunt serve
 ```